Bouncing forward.

 (2017-2021)

-How is urban resilience related to sustainability?
-Can we bounce forward after a disaster when everything condemns us to bounce back?
-Is vulnerability really opposed to resilience?
-The series “Urbanities” shows two photographic stages for a given urban space where the sense of vulnerabilities, hazards, and disasters are significant.
+How does urban resilience relate to sustainability?
+Can we bounce forward after a disaster when everything seems to condemn us to bounce back?
+Is vulnerability really the opposite of resilience?
+The series “Urbanities” shows two photographic stages for a given urban space where the sense of vulnerability, hazards and disasters are significant.